top of page

 Thank you...

-Thank you so much to everyone who joined The Royal British Legion at the ICC Newport on Saturday, November 2nd, 2024, for the 44th annual Wales Festival of Remembrance.
-To all the Presenters, Performers, Standard Bearers, Members of the Muster, and our wonderful Audience, who ensured that we had a packed auditorium.
+Thank you so much to everyone who joined The Royal British Legion at the ICC Newport on Saturday, November 1st, 2025, for the 45th annual Wales Festival of Remembrance.
+We would like to thank all the Presenters, Performers, Standard Bearers, Members of the Muster, and our wonderful Audience, who ensured that we had a packed auditorium.

 It was truly a moving, enjoyable and poignant evening as the people of Wales came together to honour our Armed Forces Community and ensure that those who have paid the ultimate sacrifice are not forgotten.